Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 With the first number being the difference.
-After each subtraction into all numbers.

 <br /><br />